-The Malaysian opposition leader Anwar Ibrahim was today acquitted of sodomy in the country’s High Court, following a two-year trial.
+The Malaysian opposition leader Anwar Ibrahim was today acquitted of sodomy in the country’s High Court following a two-year trial, the BBC reported.

 More on GlobalPost: Top 10 International political scandals